Wes Streeting warns Labour will be 'the handmaidens of Nigel Farage and the breakup of the United Kingdom' | LBC

-Wes Streeting has confirmed he will stand in any future Labour leadership contest as he issued a warning Labour will be “the handmaidens of Nigel Farage and the breakup of the United Kingdom”, unless it changes course, in his first public appearance since resigning as health secretary.
+Wes Streeting has confirmed he will stand in any future Labour leadership contest to replace Sir Keir Starmer in his first public appearance since resigning as health secretary.

 Listen to this article